libp2p/specs/discovery/mdns.md

 To find all peers, a DNS message is sent with the question `_p2p._udp.local PTR`.
 Peers will then start responding with their details.

 Note that a peer must respond to it's own query.
-Thus allows other peers to passively discover it.
+This allows other peers to passively discover it.

 ### Response

 On receipt of a `find all peers` query, a peer sends a DNS response message (QR = 1) that contains the **answer**

-    <service-name> PTR <peer-id>.<service-name>
+    <service-name> PTR <peer-name>.<service-name>

 The **additional records** of the response contain the peer's discovery details

-    <peer-id>.<service-name> TXT "dnsaddr=..."
+    <peer-name>.<service-name> TXT "dnsaddr=..."

 The TXT record contains the multiaddresses that the peer is listening on.
-Each multiaddress is a TXT attribute with the form `dnsaddr=/ip4/.../tcp/.../p2p/QmId`.
-Multiple `dnsaddr` attributes are expected.
+Each multiaddress is a TXT attribute with the form `dnsaddr=.../p2p/QmId`.
+Multiple `dnsaddr` attributes and/or TXT records are allowed.

 ## DNS Service Discovery